 Automakers unveil new models at Beijing show

-Automakers are looking to China to drive revenues amid weakness in the United States and Europe.
+Automakers are looking to China to drive revenue amid weakness in the United States and Europe.
 But explosive sales growth that hit 35 percent in 2010 fell to just 2 percent in the first quarter of this year.

 Automakers are targeting both ends of the market, rolling out luxury models for newly rich urban Chinese and economy models for the low-income but vast rural population.